OFSAA joined the podcast craze in 2020!

 As we move along with future monthly podcasts, look for special guest interviews along with topical issues of interest to student-athletes, coaches, parents and educators.

 Please contact Pat Park ([email protected]) if you would like an important, or even a fun topic, discussed on a future episode of OFSAA “TIMEOUT”.
-It’s a great platform to promote the efforts of individuals and the initiatives in school sport around the province.
+It’s a great platform to promote the efforts of individuals and the initiatives in school sport around Ontario.

 SPREAD THE WORD!
 Tell your friends, family and colleagues to SUBSCRIBE and LISTEN and don't forget to RATE it on Apple Podcasts!